jdart/Spex/README.md

 `$spex->addScript('scripts/foo.js');`

-The list of procedural helpers are below:
+The list of procedural helpers is below:

 * addScript
 * docReady